Club-Alpin-Annecy/collectives/doc/source/howto.rst

 #.
 If VSCode notice the new environment (bottom right popup), select Yes
 #.
 Activate it: `. .env/Scripts/activate` for Windows, `. .env/bin/activate` for Linux.
 #.
 Install required pip: `pip install -r requirements.txt; pip install -r requirements-tools.txt`.
 #.
+Run ``FLASK_APP="collectives:create_app" flask db upgrade`` to populate the local database.
+#.
 Start debugging (F5)
+#.
+On MacOS, the port 5000 is already used by Apple Airplay Receiver.
+Deactivate it in your parameters (Airport & Handoff tab).
 #.
 Open your browser to `http://localhost:5000 <http://localhost:5000>`_

 Method using Homebrew, Poetry & VSCode